MKIVV0/Scheme-Exercises/README.md

 1. (parse ‘()) -> ()
 2. (parse ‘(a b)) -> ((a 1) (b 1))
 3. (parse ‘(a b b b a d d)) -> ((a 2) (b 3) (d 2))

+## Exercise 4
+Define a SCHEME function that takes as input a list of pairs of integers and returns a pair of integers in which the first element is the sum of all input first elements, while the second element is the average of all input second elements.<br />